Celebrate Preservation Month!

 Historic preservation improves our quality of life and contributes to our understanding of each other and the diverse heritage of our state.
 Preservation of historic sites and properties also benefits Florida’s economy, drawing locals and visitors to support their favorite local venues and historic places.

 National Historic Preservation Month is a campaign led by the National Trust for Historic Preservation.
 The Florida Division of Historical Resources is utilizing this platform as an opportunity to showcase ways in which the division works year-round to promote and protect Florida’s historic places.

 Historic Preservation in Florida

-Find Us on Social Media and Enter Our Contests!
+Find Us on Social Media and Enter Our Sweepstakes!

-To find out more about other Historic Preservation Month events and programs taking place throughout the state during May, visit our social media pages Florida Division of Historical Resources, Florida Main Street Program, Florida Folklife Program, and Florida Historic Golf Trail.
+To find out more about other events and programs taking place throughout the state during Historic Preservation Month, find us on Facebook Florida Division of Historical Resources, Florida Main Street Program, The Museum of Florida History, The Grove Museum, and Mission San Luis.

 The Division of Historical Resources also has an Instagram!
 Tag @flheritage and join the conversation by using #PreservationMonthFL.

 This year, the Division of Historical Resources is partnering with the Florida Park Service to feature five weekly contests on Facebook throughout May to highlight five Florida State Parks.
 The featured parks are either on the National Register of Historic Places or contain National Register listed sites within the park.
 Clues will be provided, and a winner will be selected at random each week out of those who correctly identify each featured park.
 Weekly winners will receive a day pass for up to 8 people, to visit any one of the 175 award-winning Florida State Parks, trails, and historic sites!
 Park passes are provided by Florida State Parks Foundation, Inc.